The Tower House: Ground floor

 On the wall opposite the library fireplace is an opening into the drawing room.
 Inside there are three stained glass windows which are set in ornamented marble linings.
 Opposite the windows stood the Zodiac Settle, which Burges moved from Buckingham Street.
 Love is the central decorative scheme to the room, with the ceiling painted with medieval cupids, and the walls covered with mythical lovers.
 Carved figures from the Roman de la Rose decorate the chimneypiece, which Crook considered "one of the most glorious that Burges and Nicholls ever produced".
 Echoing Crook, Charles Handley-Read wrote, "Working together, Burges and Nicholls had transposed a poem into sculpture with a delicacy that is very nearly musical.
 The Roman de la Rose has come to life."

 The dining room is devoted to Geoffrey Chaucer's The House of Fame and the art of story-telling, Crook explaining that "tall stories are part of the dining room rite".
 The hooded chimneypiece, of Devonshire marble, contained a bronze figure above the fireplace representing the Goddess of Fame; its hands and face were made of ivory, with sapphires for eyes.
 It was later stolen.
 The tiles on the walls depict fairy stories, including Reynard the Fox, Jack and the Beanstalk and Little Red Riding Hood.
 The room also shows Burges's innovative use of materials: Handley-Read observed that the Victorians had "a horror of food smells" and therefore the room was constructed using materials that did not absorb odours and could be washed.
 The walls are covered with Devonshire marble, surmounted by glazed picture tiles, while the ceiling is of sheet metal.
-The ceiling is divided into coffered compartments by square beams, and features symbols of the Sun, the planets and the signs of the Zodiac.
-Burges designed most of the cutlery and plate used in this room, which display his skills as a designer of metalwork, including the claret jug and Cat Cup chosen by Lord and Lady Bute as mementos from Burges's collection after his death.
+The ceiling is divided into coffered compartments by square beams and features symbols of the Sun, the planets and the signs of the Zodiac.
+Burges designed most of the cutlery and plates used in this room, which display his skills as a designer of metalwork, including the claret jug and Cat Cup chosen by Lord and Lady Bute as mementoes from Burges's collection after his death.
 The panels of the wine cupboard were decorated by Dante Gabriel Rossetti.